Za-heer/Portfolio-Bot/README.md

 ---
 ## 🧩 Example Conversation
 User: “Tell me about your latest project.”
-Bot: “My latest project is a Code Analyzer built using CodeBERT and Pylint.
-It analyzes .py and .ipynb files to detect code issues and provide quality insights.”
+Bot: “My latest project is an AI-powered customer support chatbot using Retrieval-Augmented Generation (RAG) with Hugging Face models and VectorDB.”

 ---